mbuczko/flagrant/README.md

 ### Overrides

 Overrides bypass a feature's normal weighted distribution for a specific identity or a whole segment.
-Both require the feature to be in context too - `FEATURE use <feature>` plus either `IDENTITY use <identity>` or `SEGMENT use <name>`:
+Both require a feature + identity/segment context (see [Context composition](#context-composition)):

 - **Identity override**: `SET override [value]` pins that one identity to a specific variant of the feature, regardless of its weight-based assignment.
 Omit the value to open an editor listing every variant (marking the identity's current one), and pick from there. `UNSET override` releases the pin, freeing the identity to be redistributed on its next request.
 - **Segment override**: `SET override [variant-index weight]` overrides the feature's variant weights specifically for identities matching the segment, with its own independently-balanced control variant - so segment traffic can be split differently than the general population.
 Omit the arguments to open an editor for setting weights across all variants at once. `UNSET override` removes it, falling back to the feature's normal weights for that segment's identities.